-At Google’s I/O developer conference earlier this month we got a glimpse at the company’s 2022 flagship, the Google Pixel 7 and its bigger sibling, the Pixel 7 Pro.
+At Google’s I/O developer conference in May we got a glimpse at the company’s 2022 flagship, the Google Pixel 7, and its bigger sibling, the Pixel 7 Pro.

-The successors to the company’s latest flagship devices (the Google Pixel 6 and Pixel 6 Pro), these upcoming models won’t arrive until around September-October, but Google isn’t waiting to drum up excitement.
-So far, we know only a few key details, so here they are.
+The successors to the company’s latest flagship devices (the Google Pixel 6 and Pixel 6 Pro), these upcoming models won’t arrive until around September-October, and a new leak might just have given us some actual dates.

 Pixel 7, what do we know so far?